Skip to content

 What Is Test Driven Development (TDD)?

-As Robin Lacey points out, TDD focuses on first writing failing tests to clearly delineate the function of a given piece of code and then writing the leanest slither of code possible to pass the test.
+As Robin Lacey points out, TDD focuses on first writing failing tests to clearly delineate the function of a given piece of code and then writing the leanest amount of code possible to pass the test.

 Next, developers follow a Red/Green/Refactor process.
 Specifically, that means: